Skip to main content

 • “Several identical events can fire off in sequence even if they don't make sense to do so, and there's no sensible story progression to any of the babies' lives.”

-• “The characters each have their own storyline with scripted events on each day, which is fine in concept, but in practice most of them just involve losing money on certain days, leaving little to do other than make more money.”
+• “The characters each have their own storyline with scripted events on each day, which is fine in concept, but in practice most of them are just losing money on certain days, leaving little else to do but try to make more money.”

-• “The story generation gimmick is very barebones and the story is almost nonexistent.”
+• “The story generation gimmick is very barebones; the story is almost nonexistent and limited to occasional news anchor bits that sometimes talk about the campaign.”

 • music